Polarrco/polarr-next-sdk/README.md

 // Compute the AI style to be saved for later
-// This returns a Blob that can be saved as a file on a filesystem or in a database const aiStyle = await firstGroup.saveAIStyle()
+// This returns a Blob that can be saved as a file on a filesystem or in a database
+// The AI style is a set of rules that can be applied to any AutoAdjustmentsGroup instance.
+// It doesn't specify exact adjustments for photos, but rather creates smart representation of mixed AI adjustments
+// and auto computed adjustments. const aiStyle = await firstGroup.saveAIStyle()

 // Later on, get the second batch of photos, different from the first batch and also process it